ravellom/valid-guide-R/README.md

-# Guía de procedimientos en R, jamovi y SPSS para el proceso de validación de instrumentos en Ciencias Sociales (Guide of procedures in R, jamovi y SPSS for the process of validation of instruments in Social Sciences )
+# Guía de procedimientos en R y jamovi para el proceso de validación de instrumentos en Ciencias Sociales (Guide of procedures in R y jamovi for the process of validation of instruments in Social Sciences )
 - Publicada libremente en (Open access at): http://doi.org/10.5281/zenodo.4031450
 - Este proyecto está en desarrollo y está abierto a colaboración (This project is in development process and is open to collaboration)